Giacomo Quarenghi: Career under Paul and Alexander I

 Quarenghi's best known vedute meticulously represent mediaeval monuments of Moscow and its environs.

-Emperor Paul disliked everything that was dear to his mother and Quarenghi's architecture obviously fell into this category.
+Emperor Paul disliked everything that was dear to his mother and Quarenghi's architecture fell into this category.
 After the emperor took the Maltese knights under his protection, Quarenghi also joined the Order and served as its official architect until 1800.
 His commissions became less frequent, as the monotonous rhythm of solemn colonnades and the laconic clarity of symmetrical compositions appeared boring to those courtiers who had found Quarenghi's designs so delightful a decade earlier.

 Under such circumstances, he visited Italy in 1801 and was given a triumphant welcome.
 He turned his attention to watercolours, enlivening conventional architectural vistas with genre scenes from everyday city life.
 He also published several albums of neo-Palladian designs (1787, 1791, 1810) and provided elaborate designs for decorative vases, capitals for columns and metalwork executed for imperial residences, particularly the Winter Palace.

 With the enthronement of Alexander I of Russia, Quarenghi was again at the height of his individuality and fashion.
 In 1805 the architect became a corresponding member of the Imperial Academy of Arts.
 His design for the Anichkov Palace Colonnade, however, incurred severe criticism from the academic establishment for the perceived erratic use of classical orders.
 Quarenghi defended himself in a letter to Canova proclaiming that "good sense and judgment shouldn't be enslaved by commonly accepted rules and models".

 Giacomo Quarenghi was granted Russian nobility and the Order of St. Vladimir of the First Degree in 1814.
 After 1808 he lived largely in retirement as a celebrity.
 Of his thirteen children by two wives, a few chose to remain in Russia, while others returned to Italy.
 He died at age 72 in Saint Petersburg.

 When the 150th anniversary of his death was being marked in 1967, the remains of Quarenghi were moved from the Volkov Cemetery to the Lazarevskoe Cemetery at the Alexander Nevsky Monastery, and a bust of the architect was erected between the Assignation Bank and Bank Bridge in Saint Petersburg.